FlowAI overview

 FlowAI is made up of several integrated components that span design, administration, and runtime.

-The runtime monitoring surface for Operators.
-It provides a chronological execution trace for each agent run, including reasoning steps, tool calls, and any child sessions or jobs the agent invoked.
-You can pause, resume, and cancel sessions, and navigate linked child executions from a unified view.
+Agent Sessions is the runtime monitoring surface for operators.
+It provides a chronological trace for each agent run, including reasoning steps, tool calls, and any agent sessions or workflow jobs the agent called.
+You can pause, resume, and cancel sessions, and navigate linked sessions and jobs from a unified view.
+For more information, see Monitor agent sessions.

 FlowMCP Gateway